renanc1332/SiglusTranslationToolkit/README.md

 # STT(Siglus Translation Toolkit) 1.0 rev.A

 STT(Siglus Translation Toolkit) : A Toolkit for translation the Siglus engine.

+# References
 I have referenced somne other source repositories.

 Referened repos: